SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 - Edit meta-data of the file
 - Permanently delete a file from the RC (use with care)

+Each media file can be provided with a license, see [licenses](#licenses).
+The licenses of all used media in an exposition are shown on the META page.

 ### Sets

 You can view the media sets you created in the Media Repository.
 You